intel-retail/automated-vending/docs_src/phases/phase1.md

     It's OK to run the commands without critically analyzing them _in the moment_.
 You may find it most useful to review them in advance.

     If you mess up, you should start fresh.
-Run the command `make down && make clean-docker && make run` to scrub the Automated Checkout data and containers, wait approximately one minute after all services have started, and begin again.
+Run the command `make down && make clean-docker && make run` to scrub the Automated Vending data and containers, wait approximately one minute after all services have started, and begin again.
 This scenario does not have any dependencies on the other scenarios in phase 1.

 The following diagram represents the flow for swiping your badge and unlocking the door: